Zack-Fleming/OpenPlayer/README.md

 I will take a bit of time to mention how the version numbers for OpenPlayer work.
 The version number has three parts: major version, minor version, and build number.
 The major version is the number of completed organizers on the gantt chart.
 The minor version is the number of tasks that have been completed, within an organizer.
 The build number is the number of times the project has been built between minor versions.

-For example, if i am on the third card under the fourth organizer, and have built the project fifteen times, the bersion number would be 4.3 build 15, or 4.3b15, or 4.3.15b.
+For example, if i am on the third card under the fourth organizer, and have built the project fifteen times, the version number would be 4.3 build 15, or 4.3b15, or 4.3.15b.

 For the changelog and releases, I will use the last listed option of: \<major\>.\<minor\>.\<build\>b.